 Just like the Sprint starts with the end in mind, so should your planning.
-While I don’t advocate that teams lock their goal in stone prior to the Sprint, it is helpful to explore the Goal and have thoughtful perspective on where you’re generally pointed.
+While I don’t advocate that teams lock their goal in stone prior to the Sprint, it is helpful to explore the Goal and have a thoughtful perspective on where you’re generally pointed.
 The last thing you want is to begin the goal exercise on Day 1 with everyone staring at you like deers blinded by headlights.
-Start off your Sprint with a solid understanding of purpose and how that fits into your company’s vision.
+Start off your Sprint with a solid understanding of the purpose and how that fits into your company’s vision.

 TOOLS TO CONSIDER

 Liberating Structures is an effective set of methods that are great for planning and aligning stakeholders.
-If you are struggling with the planning, Purpose to Practice (P2P) is a simple-and-rigorous method that you can use to lay out the essential elements of your Sprint.
+If you are struggling with planning, Purpose to Practice (P2P) is a simple-and-rigorous method that you can use to layout the essential elements of your Sprint.
 This tool works well for both small groups and extremely large groups and is an excellent tool for building alignment early in your process.
 After using P2P for a few different projects, it will become an everyday method you can use to do anything from planning staff meetings to outlining key elements of your next product design process.

 Within each element of P2P, you can use different methods to get at your answers — or you can simply invite your stakeholders to assist by asking core questions for each element.
 Below are a few things to consider for each element.

 - Purpose: For many teams, purpose is elusive or at least not a daily topic of conversation.
-There a few Liberating Structures (LS) that are well suited for helping you articulate your purpose.
+There are a few Liberating Structures (LS) that are well suited for helping you articulate your purpose.
 9 whys, TRIZ, 1–2–4-All, and 25/10 are great places to start.

 - Principles: If you find it challenging to define or agree on your principles, check out these LS activities: Appreciative Interviews, TRIZ, and Min Specs are effective tools for teasing the details from your team.

-- Participants: Select your facilitator, decider and other key roles.
+- Participants: Select your facilitator, decider, and other key roles.
 Consider who is missing.

 - Structure: Think about how you will document the Sprint, prepare for your kickoff meeting, schedule a space, and order coffee/food.